clux/rust-meetup-london/source/slides.md

 notes:
 - pass some initial yaml to kube api server, ~20 lines generally
 - formality; can be lax, can define openapi schema.
+- would be nice to derive openapi schema...

 ---
 <!-- .slide: data-background-color="#353535" class="center color" style="text-align: left;" -->